colombbus/node-pg-module/README.md

 ## how to use

-- Define your model in a `.sql` file :
+- Define your model in a `.sql` file:

 ```sql
 -- @function insert